What is an Indirect Tax?

 By the way, when you shop at a "duty-free" store at an airport, it's the VAT tax you are avoiding.
 That doesn't mean you get a bargain, because the price may be higher.

 Communications Service Tax: Service taxes are determined by each state and they include taxes on cable and satellite TV services, phone services, and mobile communications.
 In some states, the charges are passed on to the customers.

 Stamp Tax: Stamp taxes are imposed by states on documents (the stamp in these cases is like a notary stamp, not a postage stamp).
 For example, stamp taxes are often required on public documents for transfer of property, like a mortgage.
 The stamp tax may be included in the cost of the document, so it would be an indirect tax.

 Are Indirect Taxes Regressive Taxation?

-Regressive taxes are those taxes which impose greater tax on lower-income individuals than higher income individuals.
+Regressive taxes are those taxes which impose greater taxes on lower-income individuals than higher income individuals.
 For example, lower income taxpayers can pay a greater percentage of their income for items they need or choose to buy.
 Tariffs can be regressive because they raise the price of food and other items.
-Sales tax is also a regressive tax because it hits lower income people more for things like clothing and household goods.
+Sales tax is also a regressive tax because it hits lower-income people more for things like clothing and household goods.

 The combination of tariffs (an indirect tax) and sales tax (a direct tax) hits the poor with a double tax hit, raising the prices of goods they need to buy and increasing the sales tax they must pay.